systemd/systemd/docs/CGROUP_DELEGATION.md

 systemd supports a number of controllers (but not all).
 Specifically, supported
 are:

-* on cgroupsv1: `cpu`, `cpuacct`, `blkio`, `memory`, `devices`, `pids`
+* on cgroup v1: `cpu`, `cpuacct`, `blkio`, `memory`, `devices`, `pids`
-* on cgroupsv2: `cpu`, `io`, `memory`, `pids`
+* on cgroup v2: `cpu`, `io`, `memory`, `pids`

-It is our intention to natively support all cgroupsv2 controllers as they are added to the kernel.
-However, regarding cgroupsv1: at this point we will not add support for any other controllers anymore.
-This means systemd currently does not and will never manage the following controllers on cgroupsv1:
+It is our intention to natively support all cgroup v2 controllers as they are added to the kernel.
+However, regarding cgroup v1: at this point we will not add support for any other controllers anymore.
+This means systemd currently does not and will never manage the following controllers on cgroup v1:
 `freezer`, `cpuset`, `net_cls`, `perf_event`, `net_prio`, `hugetlb`.
 Why not?
-Depending on the case, either their API semantics or implementations aren't really usable, or it's very clear they have no future on cgroupsv2, and we won't add new code for stuff that clearly has no future.
+Depending on the case, either their API semantics or implementations aren't really usable, or it's very clear they have no future on cgroup v2, and we won't add new code for stuff that clearly has no future.

-Effectively this means that all those mentioned cgroupsv1 controllers are up for grabs: systemd won't manage them, and hence won't delegate them to your code (however, systemd will still mount their hierarchies, simply because it mounts all controller hierarchies it finds available in the kernel).
+Effectively this means that all those mentioned cgroup v1 controllers are up for grabs: systemd won't manage them, and hence won't delegate them to your code (however, systemd will still mount their hierarchies, simply because it mounts all controller hierarchies it finds available in the kernel).
 If you